jvdanilo/npm-collection-resource/README.md

 ### .fetching(object, property)

 Sets **object** property to true while request is running, and sets to false when request is finished.
-This can be use full for adding loaders.
+This can be useful for adding loading spinners.

 ```
 Users.query({team: 'dev'})